MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 Microsoft Fabric lakehouses organize all tables in a data model, which you can use to create visualizations and reports.

-1. At the bottom left of the page, under the **Explore** pane, select the **Model** tab to see the data model for the tables in the lakehouse (in this case there is only one table).
+1. At the bottom left of the page, under the **Explorer** pane, select the **Model** tab to see the data model for the tables in the lakehouse (in this case there is only one table).

     ![Screenshot of the model page in a Fabric lakehouse.](./images/fabric-model.png)